Finding a Top Financial Advisor Firm in Garden City, New York

 Flynn Zito Capital Management, LLC

-With more than 1,000 clients, Flynn Zito Capital Management, LLC has far and away the largest client base of any firm on this list.
-So it should come as no surprise that it has the most assets under management (AUM), at more than $311 million.
+With more than 550 clients, Flynn Zito Capital Management, LLC has far and away the largest client base of any firm on this list.
+So it should come as no surprise that it also has the most assets under management (AUM).
 Individuals, high-net-worth individuals, pension plans, charitable organizations, corporations and company retirement plans all work with the firm.

-As a fee-based operation, some advisory employees at this firm can sell insurance products or securities on a commission basis.
-Although this represents a potential conflict of interest, the firm abides by fiduciary duty, legally binding it to act in your best interest.
+As a fee-based operation, some advisory employees at this firm can sell insurance products like annuities or securities on a commission basis.
+Although this may present a potential conflict of interest, the firm abides by its fiduciary duty to act in your best interest.

 Flynn Zito Capital Management provides a range of services, including comprehensive portfolio management, financial planning and consulting for individuals and retirement plans.
 Additionally, the firm provides access to several advisory programs sponsored by LPL Financial, a nationwide network of independent financial advisors.
 These programs have differing minimum account values: